-Understanding the common causes of constipation helps to know how the colon (large intestine) works.
-As food moves through it, the colon absorbs water while forming waste products or faeces.
+Understanding the common causes of constipation helps us know how the colon (large intestine) works.
+The colon absorbs water as food moves through it, forming waste products or faeces.
 Muscle contractions in the colon push the stool toward the rectum.
-By the time stool reaches the rectum, it is solid because most water has been absorbed.
-The hard and dry stools of constipation occur when the colon absorbs too much water.
-This happens because the colon’s muscle contractions are slow or sluggish, causing the stool to move through the colon too slowly.
+When the faecal matter reaches the rectum, It hardens due to almost complete water absorption.
+Solid and dry constipation stools occur when the colon absorbs too much water.
+That happens because of slow or sluggish colon muscle contractions, causing the content to move through the colon too slowly.

 Liquids like water, preferably filtered or bottled, and juice adds fluid to the colon and bulk to stools, making bowel movements softer and easier to pass.
-People who have constipation problems should drink enough of these liquids every day, about eight 8-ounce glasses.
-Other liquids, like coffee and soft drinks that contain caffeine, have a dehydrating effect and should be avoided.
+People with constipation should drink enough of these liquids every day, about eight 8-ounce glasses.
+Other beverages like coffee and soft drinks that contain caffeine have a dehydrating effect, and we should avoid it.

 Lack of exercise can lead to constipation.
 For example, constipation often occurs after an accident or an illness when one must stay in bed and not exercise.

 Some factors can slow the passage of bowel movements: